appgate/sdpctl/docs/sdpctl_configure.md

 ## sdpctl configure

-Configure your Appgate SDP Collective
+Configure your Collective

 ### Synopsis

-Setup a configuration file towards your Appgate SDP Collective to be able to interact with the collective.
+Setup a configuration file towards your Collective to be able to interact with the collective.
 By default, the configuration file will be created in a default directory in depending on your system.
 This can be overridden by setting the 'SDPCTL_CONFIG_DIR' environment variable.
 See 'sdpctl help environment' for more information on using environment variables.